Exploring the Earth Summer Camp

 About

 Exploring the Earth Summer Camp includes science experiments, wildlife and environmental studies, engineering challenges, performing plays, games, creating artwork, and outside play.
-Campers hike outdoors and walk through woods, meadows, and creeks, and they also play and cool off in the creek.
-Activities have included making beautiful cultural art and time to play and explore.
+Campers hike outdoors, walk through woods, meadows, and creeks, and play and cool off in the creek.
+Past campers have made beautiful cultural art and spent time playing and exploring.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.